viscalyx/devshell-dsc/CONTRIBUTING.md

 ## Rebuilding the Container

 > [!IMPORTANT]
 > To securely inject secrets (e.g., GitHub tokens) without baking them into image layers or build history, enable BuildKit on every build.
-Do not use v1 of Docker Compose (`docker-compose`command) as does not support the secure arguments, always use v2 of Docker Compose (`docker compose`command).
+Do not use _Docker Compose_ v1 (`docker-compose`) because it does not support the secure arguments.
+Always use _Docker Compose_ v2 (`docker compose`).

 ### Docker